bryanbuchs/infographics/README.md

 ### Start a Storybook instance for preview & development

 ```
-npm run serve
+npm start
 ```

-### Compiles each component into its own webcomponent
+### Compiles each component into its a webcomponent

 ```
 npm run build